Mirrorless camera: History

-In 2013, mirrorless system cameras constituted about five percent of total camera shipments.
-In 2015, they accounted for 26 percent of system camera sales outside of the Americas, and 16 percent within the United States.
+Early 2000s: Digital rangefinder origins

-2004–2006.
-The first digital rangefinder camera commercially marketed was the Epson R-D1 (released in 2004), followed by the Leica M8.
-They were some of the first digital lens-interchangeable cameras without a reflex mirror, but they are not mirrorless cameras because they did not use a digital display system for live preview.
+The first digital rangefinder camera commercially marketed was the Epson R-D1 (released in 2004), followed by the Leica M8 in 2006.
+They were some of the first digital lens-interchangeable cameras without a reflex mirror, but they are not considered mirrorless cameras because they did not use an electronic viewfinder for live preview, but, rather, an optical viewfinder.
 Compact cameras with large sensors, technically akin to the current mirrorless cameras, were also marketed in this period.
 Cameras like Sony Cyber-shot DSC-R1 and Sigma DP1 proved that live preview operation is possible, and useful with APS-C sized sensors.